 We use the sanctioning process to meet several goals, most of which are educational and developmental – meaning we use sanctions to help our students stay on an upward arc by acquiring new skills and developing a fuller sense of their moral and ethical selves.
-When possible, we’ll give a sanction that helps the student repair the harm done by his/her behavior.
+When possible, we choose sanctions that provide opportunities for our students to repair the harm done by their behavior.
 We also use sanctions to communicate university values and community expectations for behavior.

-A formal reprimand is written notice to a student that his/her behavior was unacceptable.
-Every case is evaluated on a case-by-case basis, but generally a formal reprimand is only given for very minor first-time violations.
+A formal reprimand is written notice to students that their behavior was unacceptable.
+We evaluate every case individually, but generally, we give a formal reprimand only for minor first-time violations.
 A formal reprimand is NOT noted on the student’s academic transcript.
 But it does become part of the student’s disciplinary record.

 Probation is a state of warning.
 Further violation of university rules, policies, standards, or guidelines during the probationary period will additionally be viewed as a violation of the probation, which shall result in further action up to and including suspension or dismissal.
 Probation can last from one semester to multiple semesters or indefinitely.
 By itself, probation usually does not affect a student’s ability to register for classes or other aspects of enrollment, such as living in a residence hall or obtaining athletic tickets.
-While on probation a student’s options to study abroad may be limited.
-We encourage students to disclose plans to study abroad to their hearing officer.
+While on probation, a student’s options to study abroad may be limited.
+Please review Education Abroad’s eligibility requirements for more information.

 Suspension is separation from the university for one or more semesters.
 Once suspended, a student is withdrawn from classes.
 The student will NOT receive credit for those classes.
 Once suspended, a student is barred from campus and may NOT attend sponsored university events or activities.
 A student who completes all required sanctions will be welcomed back to the university at the end of the suspension period.
 Though, sometimes the student’s return comes with stipulations (not permitted to live on campus, participate in certain activities, subject to random drug screens, restricted from certain campus areas or buildings).

 Dismissal is permanent separation from the university.
 When we dismiss a student, the student is withdrawn from classes.
 Once dismissed, the student is permanently barred from campus.
 Unlike academic dismissal, a student cannot later petition to re-enroll.